Mohamed-Silaya/alx-low_level_programming/0x09-static_libraries/README.md

    -  ar -rc lib[name].a *.o -> ar -rc libmy.a *.o
    -  we have to use the GNU ar (archiver) program
    -  The 'c' flag tells ar to create the library if it doesn't already exist.
 The 'r' flag tells it to replace older object files in the library, with the new object files.

+4- Create a script to automate the peocess:
+  - we need first to genrate object files     -> gcc -c *.c
+  - to make static lib                        -> ar -rc libmy.a *.o
+  - we use 'ranlib' to re-generate the index  -> ranlib libmy.a